sonar-perl/sonar-perl/README.md

 sonar.tests=t
 ```

 4. Execute `Perl::Critic` and save the report as `perlcritic_report.txt` in your project.
+Important is the formatting
+instruction below, to make the `perlcritic_report.txt` machine-readable.

 ```
 perlcritic --cruel --quiet --verbose "%f~|~%s~|~%l~|~%c~|~%m~|~%e~|~%p~||~%n" lib t > perlcritic_report.txt
 ```

 5. Run the `sonar-scanner`
-6. Finally open your project in SonarQube Web UI
+6. Finally open the project report in SonarQube

 ### Compatibility